AnOliveBranch/Pelagius/README.md

 Be sure to update the WorkingDirectory and ExecStart lines with the appropriate paths!
-If you are using NVM, the ExecStart line should be run through `nvm-exec` like so: `ExecStart=/path/to/.nvm/nvm-exec pnpm start`
+If you are using NVM, the ExecStart line should be run through `nvm-exec` like so: `ExecStart=/path/to/.nvm/nvm-exec yarn start`

 ## Complete command list